franconepippone/simple-gas-sim/README.md

   - Adds particles and obstacles of pool2 to pool

 ##### particles.mergepools(*pools, e=False, g=False)
   - Merges contents of *pools and returns a new pool object.
-Pool new settings will be copied from the first pool in *pools, unless specified on function call
+The new pool settings will default to the ones of the first pool entered

 ## Rendering:
 ##### renderer.update()